Conditional probability tensor decompositions for multivariate categorical response regression

-The main contributions of this paper are as follows.
-First, we propose a new and general method for modeling $\mbP$ which allows practitioners to consider alternatives to the separate and vectorized modeling approaches.
+This paper has multiple contributions.
+First, we propose a general method for modeling $\mbP$ which allows practitioners to consider alternatives to the separate and vectorized modeling approaches.
 Crucially, unlike existing approaches which do not assume conditional independence, our method is scalable to large $p$, large $M$, and large $c_m$'s, without sacrificing flexibility or interpretability.
-The scalability allows for a broad range of potential applications, and the interpretability -- in terms of both predictors selected and the estimated rank of the conditional probability tensor -- allows practitioners to gain novel scientific insights.
+The scalability allows for a broad range of potential applications, and the interpretability---in terms of both predictors selected and the estimated rank of the conditional probability tensor--- allows practitioners to gain novel scientific insights.

-Second, by connecting the low rank decomposition of $\mbP(\mbx)$ to a latent variable model, we provide a new inferential and estimable object in the statistical analysis of a (conditional) probability tensor.
-Although the rank of a probability tensor is neatly connected to statistical independence, the current understanding of probability tensors of this type is mainly on the population level from an applied mathematics perspectives \citep[e.g.,][]{robeva2019duality}.
-Some statistical approaches were developed in recent years \citep{amiridi2019statistical}, but these are not applicable to regression.
+Second, we introduce the notion of a \textit{functional} tensor rank decomposition: a type of decomposition applicable to tensor-valued functions.
+Loosely, this type of decomposition assumes that the range of a tensor-valued function is a restricted set of low-rank tensors.
+Though we focus on its application to conditional probability tensor functions, this approach could also be applied in more general tensor response regression problems.

-Third, in order to accommodate different scenarios, we propose two new group lasso-type penalties to achieve highly interpretable global and local variable selection.
+Third, in order to accommodate different scenarios, we propose new penalties to achieve highly interpretable global and local variable selection in mixture of regression models.
 We devise an efficient algorithm which we prove to produce a sequence of iterates that monotonically increase the penalized observed data log-likelihood.
 Statistical properties are also established to illustrate how, in an idealized setting, our method scales with respect to the number of responses, the number of categories per response, and the number of predictors.

-The rest of the article is organized as follows.
-Section~\ref{sec:model} introduces the population model after establishing the connection between tensor low-rankness and conditional independence.
-Section~\ref{sec:estimation} proposes a penalized expectation maximization (EM) algorithm for model fitting.
-In Section~\ref{sec:theory}, we study the statistical properties of our estimator in an idealized setting.
-Sections~\ref{sec:sim}, \ref{sec:real}, and ~\ref{sec:discussion}, respectively, contain extensive simulation experiments, a real data example, and a short discussion.
-The Supplementary Materials contain all additional technical details and numerical results.